Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`removeAllExternalWaves`](/classes/wvtransform/removeallexternalwaves.html) remove all external (non-gridded) waves
   + [`setExternalWavesWithFrequencies`](/classes/wvtransform/setexternalwaveswithfrequencies.html) set external (non-gridded) waves with a given frequency
   + [`setExternalWavesWithWavenumbers`](/classes/wvtransform/setexternalwaveswithwavenumbers.html) set external (non-gridded) waves with a given wavenumber
-+ Internal
-  + [`addToVariableCache`](/classes/wvtransform/addtovariablecache.html) add variable to internal cache, in case it is needed again
-  + [`buildTransformationMatrices`](/classes/wvtransform/buildtransformationmatrices.html) Part of the internal initialization process where the coefficients for the transformation matrices are constructed.
-  + [`clearVariableCache`](/classes/wvtransform/clearvariablecache.html) clear the internal cache
-  + [`clearVariableCacheOfTimeDependentVariables`](/classes/wvtransform/clearvariablecacheoftimedependentvariables.html) clear the internal cache of variables that claim to be time dependent
-  + [`defaultDimensionAnnotations`](/classes/wvtransform/defaultdimensionannotations.html) return array of TransformDimensions initialized by default
-  + [`defaultMethodAnnotations`](/classes/wvtransform/defaultmethodannotations.html) return array of WVAnnotations to annotate the methods
-  + [`defaultOperations`](/classes/wvtransform/defaultoperations.html) return array of WVOperation instances initialized by default
-  + [`defaultPropertyAnnotations`](/classes/wvtransform/defaultpropertyannotations.html) return array of WVPropertyAnnotation initialized by default
-  + [`fetchFromVariableCache`](/classes/wvtransform/fetchfromvariablecache.html) retrieve a set of variables from the internal cache
-  + [`performOperation`](/classes/wvtransform/performoperation.html) computes (runs) the operation
-  + [`performOperationWithName`](/classes/wvtransform/performoperationwithname.html) computes (runs) the operation
-  + [`stateVariables`](/classes/wvtransform/statevariables.html) retrieve variables either from cache or by computation
 + Operations
   + Differentiation
     + [`diffX`](/classes/wvtransform/diffx.html) differentiate a spatial variable in the x-direction